This article was updated on 01/18/19. Happy National Winnie the Pooh Day!

 Dispose of Chemical Products.

 Many of these are actually classified as hazardous materials, and need to be stored correctly.
-Some of their packages can degrade over time, especially if your garage isnt properly ventilated or if the temperature ranges wildly.
+Some of their packages can degrade over time, especially if your garage isnt properly ventilated or if the temperature varies wildly.

 Use Sustainable Energy Sources.